sapics/ip-city/README.md

 -------

 This package includes the GeoLite2 database from MaxMind.
 This database is not the most accurate database available, however it is the best available for free.
-You can use the commercial GeoIP database from MaxMind with better accuracy by buying a license from MaxMind, and then using the conversion utility to convert it to a format that geoip-lite understands.
+You can use the commercial GeoIP2 database from MaxMind with better accuracy by buying a license from MaxMind, and then using the conversion utility to convert it to a format that geoip-country understands.
 You will need to use the `.csv` files from MaxMind for conversion.

 References
 ----------